dylanzenner/greenhouse_gas_emissions_de_pipeline/README.md

 -   Another big change from the last project is the architecture diagram.
 The previous diagram was cluttered and could be difficult to follow.
 I tried my best to address those issues with a better looking diagram, utilizing space for the subnets and VPC allowed me to space things out a bit more and in turn made the diagram much easier to follow.

+-   I also implemented some event driven architecture with the automatic invocation of the lambda function which processes the data and sends it to DynamoDB.
+This was another recommendation from my last project so I wanted to implement it to get a feel for it and so I can work on implementing more of it in my next project.

 -   The biggest issue I faced during this project was getting the data from the SQS Queue.
 I thought that the data for the messages was in the location of event['Messages'][0]['body'] at first, but it is actually in event['Records'][0]['body'].
 The most confusing thing about this is if you print out the format of the message in your code editor the data will be in event['Messages'][0]['body'], but it is actually in event['Records'][0]['body'].
 This is also buried within the SQS documentation which was kind of frustrating.

 -   I feel as if this project was less work because of the utilization of CloudFormation.
 It just made development so much easier.